 - Control – Keep pores clear throughout the day by balancing oil production at the source and absorbing excess oil at your skin’s surface with an oil control mattifier.

 Stop treating your pores like potholes, filling them with products that claim to make them vanish – it’s impossible!
 Remember: if a miracle product that promises vanishing pores sounds too good to be true, it probably is.
 Have a question about your pores?
-Ask me in the comments!
+Ask in the comments below!